 sweep of woodland ever to grace the temperate world–and that forest is in trouble.
 If the global temperature rises by 4°C over the next fifty years, as is evidently possible, the whole of the Appalachian wilderness below New England could become savanna.
 Already trees are dying in frightening numbers.
 The elms and chestnuts are long gone, the stately hemlocks and flowery dogwoods are going, and the red spruces, Fraser firs, mountain ashes, and sugar maples may be about to follow.
 Clearly, if ever there was a time to experience this singular wilderness, it was now.”

 Bryson does not draw any comparisons between the seed collectors, the forestry service ‘rape’ and climate change.
 The author seems intent on shocking the reader into further reading without considering an overall scheme.
 People starting and finishing Bryson’s work appears to be a more important criteria to him than jettisoning contradictory elements in his prose.
-An argument could be made that being in the same book, and written by the same author would constitute correlations being drawn, but my opinion is that the structure, the schism between the elements, prevents such a reading.
+An argument could be made that being in the same book, and written by the same author would constitute the correlations being drawn, but my opinion is that the structure, the schism between the elementsof the book, prevent such a reading.

-When Don Quixote lectures, he is so clearly out of touch with both the other characters in Cervantes story, and to us the readers, that we all humour him.
+When Don Quixote lectures, (Cervantes’ Don Quixote) he is so clearly out of touch with both the other characters in Cervantes story, and to us the readers, that we all humour him.
 Within Don Quixote’s absurd lectures, however, are some incredible conclusions, some of which we tend to agree with.
-But the Don Quixote in a Walk Walk in the Woods never strays into the absurd.
-Often his observations are blatant and his treatment of others is cruel.
+But the Don Quixote, the character of Bryson, in A Walk Walk in the Woods never strays into the absurd.
+Often his observations are blatant and his treatment of others’ is cruel.
 One has to ask that perhaps if we didn’t treat each other the way Bryson treats people in his book, whether the planet would be in the state that it is.

 “When, after ages and ages, you finally reach the tell-tale world of truly high ground, where chilled air smells of pine gap and the vegetation is gnarled and tough and wind-bent, and push through to the mountain’s open pinnacle, you are, alas, past caring.
 You sprawl face down on a sloping pavement of gneiss, pressed to the rock by the weight of your pack, and lie there for some minutes, reflecting in distant, out-of-body way that you have never before looked this closely at lichen, not in fact looked this closely at anything in the natural world since you were four years old and had your first magnifying glass.” p53